Skip to main content

 Comparing versions

 After editing a clause, click the comparison icon to view differences between the current and previous versions.
-This is helpful for reviewing subtle changes.
+This helps you review even small changes.

 Step 4: Add additional clauses